What is a retrograde pyelogram?

 Certain things can make a retrograde pyelogram less accurate.
 These include:

-- You have barium in your intestines from a past barium test
+- Barium in your intestines from a past barium test

 How do I get ready for a retrograde pyelogram?